maghdam/GenAI-MultiAgent-TradingSystem/README.md

 ---

 ## 📜 License

 MIT — free to use, extend, and share.

 ---

 ## ⚠️ Disclaimer

-This project is for **educational and research purposes only**.
-It does **not constitute financial advice**.
-Trading financial instruments carries significant risk, and you should never trade with money you cannot afford to lose.
-The authors assume **no liability for losses or damages** arising from use of this software.
+This project is for **education and research**.
+It is **not financial advice**.
+Trading involves substantial risk.
+Please do NOT use live trading with a real account.
+First deploy this project on demo/test accounts and verify behavior thoroughly.

 ---